Joseph Oliver Roberts and Margaret Ann (Shore) Roberts

 On October 15, 1940 Ann and the three children at that time traveled aboard the USAT Chateau-Thierry, embarking from Charleston, South Carolina, landing briefly at San Juan, Puerto Rico, and then joining Joseph in Panama.
 A telegram sent from Joseph in Panama to Ann aboard the ship shows him anticipating their meeting on October 17, 1940 in Cristobal, Panama.

-Telegram to Ship:
+Telegram to Ship: Telegram

-In Canal
+Chateau-Thierry: In Canal In Locks

 Shortly after the family came together in Panama, they were separated again.
 Joseph was transferred on September 9, 1941 to Trinidad, British West Indies, while Ann and the children remained in Panama.
 On December 8, 1941, the day after the United States was forced into World War II by the bombing of Pearl Harbor, Hawaii, Joseph was transferred to Dutch Guiana (Surinam), South America, with Ann and the children staying in Panama.

-Here is the family's 1941 newspaper clipping:
+Here is the family's 1941 newspaper clipping: Front Back

 Now they were not only separated again, but were living apart in two foreign countries.